AndreasFerdinand/Syllable.js/README.md

  It even works for all languages which are supported by [Hyphenopoly](https://github.com/mnater/Hyphenopoly).

+## See it in action
+To see how the library works, go to [silbenapp.froeschler.net](https://silbenapp.froeschler.net) :de:.

 ## Installation
 Download the latest release of [Hyphenopoly](https://github.com/mnater/Hyphenopoly).
 You need the follwoing files/directories: